AshuHK/Sorting_Visualization/README.md

 ### Prerequisites

-- Python 3.8: the programming languaged used to build the visualizer
+- Python 3.8: the programming language used to build the visualizer
   * Installation instructions can be found at their website [here](https://www.python.org/downloads/)
 - Tkinter: the GUI framework to build the visualizer
   * Installation instructions can be found at their website [here](https://tkdocs.com/tutorial/install.html) too